JetBrains/intellij-sdk-docs/code_samples/README.md

 > **NOTE** To start a new plugin project, please also consider using [IntelliJ Platform Plugin Template][gh:template] which offers a pure boilerplate template to make it easier to create a new plugin project.

-Browse [available Extension Points][docs:eps] and explore usages in open-source plugins using [IntelliJ Platform Explorer](https://jb.gg/ipe).
+To learn more, browse [available Extension Points][docs:eps], explore Extension Point usages in open-source plugins using [IntelliJ Platform Explorer](https://jb.gg/ipe) and learn how to [Explore the IntelliJ Platform API][docs:explore-api].

 ## Target Platform